-CA-A.1.4

-This Module contains the CBB's Directive relating to the capital adequacy of investment firm licensees, and is issued under the powers available to the CBB under Article 38 of the CBB Law.
-The Directive in this Module is applicable to all investment firm licensees.

-CA-A.1.5 For an explanation of the CBB's rule-making powers and different regulatory instruments, see Section UG-1.1.
+- CA-A.1.4 This Module contains the CBB's Directive (as amended from time to time) relating to the capital adequacy of investment firm licensees, and is issued under the powers available to the CBB under Article 38 of the Central Bank of Bahrain Financial Institutions Law 2006 ('CBB Law').
+The Directive in this Module is applicable to all investment firm licensees. - CA-A.1.5 For an explanation of the CBB's rule-making powers and different regulatory instruments, see Section UG-1.1.